Looking for an easy way to invest in ETFs? You must consider all-in-one ETF portfolios then.

 XGRO is the growth portfolio ETF of BlackRock’s all-in-one ETF series, and one of its most popular offerings.

 Let’s take a look at this iShares XGRO review to see if it’s a good fit for your investing needs.

 - Set it and forget it without rebalancing needed

 - Provides global diversification in a single package

-- Lower fees than mutual funds, robo-advisor products, and some competitors in the market
+- Lower fees than mutual funds, robo-advisor products, and other competitors in the market

 - Easy to use and acquire.

-- Diversified portfolio that avoids a home bias.
+- A diversified portfolio that avoids a home bias.